-It was stated that the sharing principle does not apply to earning capacity of an individual and that this principle could only be applied if this was the only way in which she could meet her reasonable needs.
+It was stated that the sharing principle does not apply to the earning capacity of an individual and that this principle could only be applied if this was the only way in which she could meet her reasonable needs.

-The Court of Appeal further stated that Mrs Waggott will need to use her capital to satisfy her financial needs once the spousal maintenance payments end which should allow a clean break but without placing Mrs Waggott in undue hardship.
-It was argued that the if the sharing principle was further applied to post-separation income, it would not allow the court to effectively implement a clean break.
+The Court of Appeal further stated that Mrs Waggott will need to use her capital to satisfy her financial needs once the spousal maintenance payments end which should allow a clean break but without placing Mrs Waggott in an undue hardship.
+It was argued that if the sharing principle was further applied to post-separation income, it would not allow the court to effectively implement a clean break.

 The final judgment stated that the spousal maintenance payments would cease in 2021 which would allow a clean break to take place.
 Mrs Waggott’s income to be derived from her pension would only start in 2028 and as such Mrs Waggott is expected to rely on her invested capital for seven years, from the termination of maintenance payments in 2021 to the start of her pension in 2028.

 This would therefore allow Mr Waggott to rely on his substantial income in its entirety as well as his capital and income from investments.

 What is the impact of this judgment on homemakers?

 This case suggests that there is now possible discrimination in favour of breadwinners thus leaving homemakers in an unequal financial position making it harder for homemakers to have the same chance in starting their lives separately.